Katharine Mantle Artistic Director

 Elena began her studies age three at The Ballet School in Perth WA, under the tuition of Noelene Wilson and Adrienne Eastoe, and later under Adrienne Eastoe and Nicole Roland.

-At 14 she was the winner of the Joan Stacey RAD Scholarship, the Gay Cruikshank Scholarship, the CSTD State Classical Scholarship and the RAD Advanced 1 Bursary.
+At 14 she was the winner of the Joan Stacey RAD Scholarship, the Gay Cruikshank Scholarship, the CSTD State Classical Scholarship was an RAD Advanced 1 Bursary State Finalist.
 The following year after winning the Linley Wilson RAD Scholarship, she continued her studies under Marie Walton-Mahon in Newcastle, NSW.
 Later that year she received six offers from European schools, and choose to study with Accademia Teatro alla Scala in Milan under Anna Maria Prina and Frederic Olivieri, with partial scholarship.

 She completed her studies at the school of the Hamburg Ballet under John Neumeier, were she also danced with the Hamburg Ballett.
 Her repertoire includes – Yondering, The Sleeping Beauty, A Midsummer Night’s Dream, La Bayadere, Giselle, Romeo and Juliet and The Rite of Spring.